Rhys Jacks: Background

 Jacks was born in Brisbane, Queensland, Australia.
-Although he is of Canadian descent, as his grandfather was born in Toronto, he does not have a Canadian passport as citizenship is limited to only the first-generation born outside of Canada.
+As he is of Canadian descent, with his grandfather being born in Toronto, he is currently eligible for a Canadian passport; prior to the passage of Bill C-3 on December 15, 2025, citizenship was limited to only the first-generation born outside of Canada.

 Career

 Jacks has played for the Souths Logan Magpies in the Queensland Cup and was previously in the system of the Easts Tigers.

 Jacks is a Canadian international.
 His brother Ryley Jacks is a fellow representative for Canada.

 Jacks joined the Toronto Wolfpack in 2017.
 Later that year, in October, he was named as one of five players to leave the Wolfpack before the 2018 season.
-He was released to make room for other international players; per Rugby Football League (RFL) rules a club may not have more than five overseas quota players—those from outside the United Kingdom and the European Union, and in the Wolfpack's case also Canada, the United States and Jamaica—as he does not hold Canadian citizenship.
+He was released to make room for other international players; per Rugby Football League (RFL) rules a club may not have more than five overseas quota players—those from outside the United Kingdom and the European Union, and in the Wolfpack's case also Canada, the United States and Jamaica—as he did not hold Canadian citizenship at the time.

 Upon return to his native Australia for the 2018 season, Jacks signed with the Sunshine Coast Falcons.
 Jacks returned to his initial rugby league organization of the Easts Tigers for the 2019 season.

+He captained in their 34-12 defeat to on 22 November 2025 in Kingston, Jamaica.